Apply, Replace, Renew online

 Please call our Ticketing Services team on 0345 303 6760.
 Please note, if you are able to provide us with a crime reference number from the Police, a replacement is free of charge.

 You can also apply for a replacement by post.
-Download the Older Person's replacement form and include a cheque or postal order for £7.50 made payable to West Midlands Combined Authority.
+Download the Older Person's Travel Pass replacement form and include a cheque or postal order for £7.50 made payable to West Midlands Combined Authority.
 Please return your completed form and payment to Ticketing Services, 16 Summer Lane, Birmingham, B19 3SD.

 Please note, it may take a little longer to process your replacement request if received by post, but we aim to send your replacement pass to you within five working days, from the date of receipt of your form.